eTilbudsavis/native-android-sdk/README.md

 The type of events and JSON response currently implemented are:

 _pagechange_ - When a page changes
-* init: Indicates the very first pagechange (finished initialization)
+* init - Indicates the very first pagechange (finished initialization)
-* page: The current page (normalized to the verso)
+* page - The current page (normalized to the verso)
-* pageLabel: The entire page spread (1-2, 2-3, ..., n or 1, 2, 3, ..., n)
+* pageLabel - The entire page spread (1-2, 2-3, ..., n or 1, 2, 3, ..., n)
-* pages: Pages currently visible
+* pages - Pages currently visible
-* pageCount: The total amount of single page pages
+* pageCount - The total amount of single page pages
-* id: Catalog identifier
+* id - Catalog identifier

 _outofbounds_ - When desired page is out of bounds
 * page - Failed page tried to be reached